Rust-GCC/gccrs/gcc/config/avr/avr.md

 ;; Overlapping non-HImode registers often (but not always) need a scratch.
-;; The best we can do is use early clobber alternative "#&r" so that ;; completely non-overlapping operands dont get a scratch but # so register ;; allocation does not prefer non-overlapping.
+;; The best we can do is use early clobber alternative "#&r" so that ;; completely non-overlapping operands don't get a scratch but # so register ;; allocation does not prefer non-overlapping.

-;; Split word aligned rotates using scratch that is mode dependent.
+;; Split word aligned rotates using a mode-dependent scratch.

 ;; "*rotwhi"
 ;; "*rotwsi"